MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/environments.md

 <h2 id="options">Environment general options</h2>

-While the most important part of defining an environment is the automation tasks, you can also configure several options on the **General** tab of an environment in a release definition.
+While the most important part of defining an environment is the automation tasks, you can also configure several properties and options for an environment in a release definition.

+* **Environment name:** You can edit the name of the environment here if required.

 * **Environment owner:** You can designate a single user or a single group to be the environment owner.
 Environment owners are